yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 let node = NSManagedObject(context: context)
 ```

-And test is inside a playground:
+And test it inside a playground:

 {% include figure image_path="/assets/images/core_data/00/crash_code_node.png" alt="Using the initWithContext: initializer crashes" caption="Ouch!
 That's rude." %}

 Creating the node like this does not seems to be the right way.
 If we would have read the complete
-documentation of the method, this crash wouldn't be a surprise:
+documentation of this method, this crash wouldn't be a surprise:

 _This method is only legal to call on subclasses of NSManagedObject that represent a single entity in the model._
 {: .notice }

-As for now we have no idea about why would we have subclasses of nodes, we have no other choice than trying the other option.
+As we have no idea about why would we have subclasses of nodes for now, we have no other choice than trying the other option.

 The `initWithEntity:insertIntoManagedObjectContext:` method requires one instance of the `NSEntityDescription` class along with one instance of the `NSManagedObjectContext` class.
 What is the purpose of `NSEntityDescription`?